-Operator must always keep both hands on the handlebars and passenger (2-UP models) on grab handles..Both feet (operator and passenger on 2-UP models) must rest on the footrests during vehicle operation.
+Operator must always keep both hands on the handlebars and both feet on the footrests during vehicle operation.

 Failure to use extra care when operating this vehicle on unfamiliar terrain.
-WHAT CAN HAPPEN

 You can come upon hidden rocks, bumps, or holes, without enough time to react.